holepunchto/brittle/README.md

 ```

 If the error is an instance of any of the following native error constructors,
-then this will still result in failure since native errors often tend to be unintentational.
+then this will still result in failure since native errors often tend to be unintentional.

 * `SyntaxError`
 * `ReferenceError`